NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chip_downstream_tutorials.rst

 ====================

-Ater the initial data analysis when the occupancy sites are determined, it is time to annotate the results with nearest genes, identify sequence motifs enriched in the peaks, produce visualisations, perform statistical analyses of differential occupancy and functionally annotate the results with gene sets.
+After the initial data analysis when the occupancy sites are determined, it is time to annotate the results with nearest genes, identify sequence motifs enriched in the peaks, produce visualisations, perform statistical analyses of differential occupancy and functionally annotate the results with gene sets.
 This part of the course will guide you through some of these steps.

 .. image:: chipseeker/figures/downstream-proc.png